stackpress/lib/docs/Queues.md

 A promise that resolves to a ResponseStatus indicating success, abort, or not found.

-#### Adding Tasks with Priority
+### 2.3.
+Adding Tasks with Priority

-The following example shows how to add tasks with specific priority levels.
+The following example shows how to add tasks with specific priority levels for controlled execution order.

 ```typescript
 queue.add(async (x) => console.log('high priority', x), 10);